jean-paulio/Wayfair-Customer-Analysis/README.md

 </details>

-### 2. Data Cleaning & Quality Control
+<br> ### 2.
+Data Cleaning & Quality Control

-Our next file **clean_data.py** is part of our validation step which uses Pandas to identify and strip out web-scraping anomalies, layout clutter, and duplicate price captures.
+Our next file **clean_data.py** uses Pandas to identify and strip out web-scraping anomalies, layout clutter, and duplicate price captures.
 This stage ensures a clean database schema and enforces data integrity before injecting the catalog into downstream systems.

 <br>[clean_data.py](https://github.com/jean-paulio/Wayfair-Customer-Analysis/blob/main/clean_data.py)

-<br>In this instance, our run of scraper.py produced output clean enough that clean_data.py made no alrerations.
-Of course, we still keep this file as part of our pipeline to guarantee that regardless of what the craper pulls from any other potential runs, only validated and proper schema-compliant data reaches our database.
+<br>In this instance, our run of scraper.py produced output clean enough that clean_data.py made no alterations.
+Of course, we still keep this file as part of our pipeline to guarantee only validated and proper schema-compliant data reaches our database, regardless of what the scraper pulls through.

-### 3. Operational Database Simulation
+<br> ### 3.
+Operational Database Simulation

-After verifying our product catalog is clean, we run our last file **simulator.py**.
-This file acts as an engine to generate our **raw_sales_data.csv** file -- a historical ledger of 2500 simulated sales transactions using a real scraped product catalog and simulated customers.
+After verifying our product catalog is clean, we run our last file **simulator.py**, which generates our **raw_sales_data.csv** file -- a historical ledger of 2500 simulated sales transactions using a real scraped product catalog and simulated customers.
 It employs weighted random distributions to model realistic consumer patterns (such as order frequencies, varying basket sizes, and transaction dates over a 365-day timeline).

 <br>[simulator.py](https://github.com/jean-paulio/Wayfair-Customer-Analysis/blob/main/simulator.py)

 <br> The full output from the raw_sales_data.csv file produces 2500 rows of unique transactions.
-The following preview shows the first 10:
+The following preview displays the first 10:

 <details>
 <summary> Preview - raw_sales_data.csv </summary>